 - Contrasting Sequel Antagonist:

 - Diavolo hid from view as best he could and had unconventional, inscrutable motives.
 The most we knew of him is that he really, really didn't want to be known about.
 Pucci, on the other hand, hides in plain sight as a kindly priest and had more relatable motives, having turned evil through tragedy and poisonous friends.
 Made especially blatant in this instance by "Diavolo" being the Italian word for devil, and Pucci's occupation as a holy man.
+Both Diavolo and Pucci despise the concept of Fate.
+But while Diavolo constantly tries to run from his fate at any cost, Pucci accepts it as an inevitability and instead tries to bring happiness by making people aware of their own fate.
+Pucci's Whitesnake narratively functions similarly to King Crimson, acting as Pucci's mouthpiece like King Crimson does with Diavolo.
+Unlike King Crimson, however, Whitesnake seems to possess a personality of its own, acting independently from Pucci.

 - Pucci also stands out from the rest of his predecessors until Funny Valentine in that his motivations are genuinely well-meaning.
 Whereas the previous Big Bads' motivations are to attain power or simply For the Evulz, Pucci wants to achieve what he considers happiness for everyone.

 - Cynicism Catalyst: His overall Freudian Excuse for his actions along with his Villainous Friendship to Dio.
-He indirectly caused his younger sister's death in an attempt to keep her from unwittingly starting a romantic relationship with his long-lost twin brother Wes Bluemarines, which he then attributed to the power of fate and became Dio's follower.
+He indirectly caused his younger sister's death in an attempt to keep her from unwittingly starting a romantic relationship with his long-lost twin brother Wes Bluemarine, which he then attributed to the power of fate and became Dio's follower.

 - Determinator: He is incredibly dangerous due to an uncanny ability to find another way to fight despite being faced with defeat.

 - Dub Name Change: All-Star Battle changes his Stand to Pale Snake, Full Moon, and Maiden Heaven.
 He himself is only called Father Pucchi, with no reference to his given name.
-This Part had to be Hell on the legal team.

 - Enemy Mine: Temporary calls a ceasefire between him and Jolyne to deal with Heavy Weather, which serves as a threat to everyone.